benjaminstones/ReactHookDictionary/README.md

 A useMemo function takes a function as a first parameter and an array of dependencies which, when changed, will cause a recompute.

 Note: only use as needed, for expensive computations.

+## useCallback
+`useCallback` allows you to memoize an entire function.

+When a function is defined in an object, a new function instance is created every time that component is rerendered.

+Wrapping a function with useCallback() allows the same function to be passed down to multiple child components (useful when a component has a big list of child components).
+This prevents unecessary rerenders of the children as they will all be using the same function object.